College Tips & Tricks

 - College Open Textbooks

-- College Open Textbooks is a non-profit that supplies open-source textbooks, targeted at K-12 and the first 2 years of college students.
-This resource has a ton of textbooks that might help with the subject of your choosing, but with the swell of college-written textbooks, you might not find the exact book you're looking for.
-A good resource for additional material.
+- College Open Textbooks is a non-profit that used to supply open-source textbooks, but after 10 years, they have made a decision to redirect visitors to other resources they believe are more valuable for students, teachers, and institutions.
+These resources hava a ton of textbooks that might help with the subject of your choosing, but with the swell of college-written textbooks, you might not find the exact book you're looking for.
+Nevertheless, these are good resources for additional material.

 - OpenStax CNX